 Many Hodgkin lymphoma patients experience gastrointestinal symptoms during treatment.
-Symptoms like nausea, diarrhea and constipation, can inhibit your ability to stay nourished and nterfere with your treatment.
+Symptoms like nausea, diarrhea and constipation may inhibit your ability to stay nourished and interfere with your treatment.

-Throughout your Hodgkin lymphoma treatment, your dietitian will work closely with the other members of your care team, including a gastroenterologist and naturopathic clinician, to help combat various side effects so you stay strong and avoid treatment delays or interruptions:
+Throughout your Hodgkin lymphoma treatment, our registered dietitians are available to work with you and the other members of your care team, including a gastroenterologist and naturopathic clinician, to help you combat various side effects so you stay strong and avoid treatment delays or interruptions.
+Side effects may include:

 - Constipation: To relieve constipation, we may recommend you increase your fiber intake and stay hydrated, including drinking warm liquids (e.g., prune juice).

-- Fatigue: To give you more energy, we may suggest you try small, frequent meals of protein-rich foods, and decrease your sugar intake.
+- Fatigue: To increase your energy levels, we may suggest you try small, frequent meals of protein-rich foods, and decrease your sugar intake.